-- 1. Write out the chemical reaction in question. - a.
-Tip: Endothermic reactions require heat to proceed, so heat is listed as a reactant.
+- 1. Write out the chemical reaction in question. - Tip: Endothermic reactions require heat to proceed, so heat is listed as a reactant.
 Exothermic reactions generate heat, therefore heat is a product for these reactions. - 2.
 Indicate which chemicals are being added to the system. - 3.
-Draw an arrow indicating the overall direction that the reaction will proceed in order to relieve the stress of the added chemicals.
+Draw an arrow indicating the overall direction that the reaction will proceed in order to relieve the stress of the added chemicals. - 4.
+Consider how the shift will change the concentrations of both reactants and products, including heat, if applicable.